umd-lib/patsy/docs/VsCodeDevContainerSetup.md

    The `pip install -e .[dev,test]` command is run as part of the Docker container setup, and various VS Code extensions are automatically added.

-8) To run commands, open a terminal in VS Code (select "Terminal | New Terminal") from the menubar.
+8) To run Patsy commands and Python tools such as "pytest", open a terminal in VS Code (select "Terminal | New Terminal") from the menubar.

-9) If you are running a local instance of Postgres (either from the local workstation, or in a separate Docker container), the "PATSY_DATABASE" environment variable can using "host.docker.internal" as the hostname, i.e.:
+9) If you are running a local instance of Postgres (either from the local workstation, or in a separate Docker container), the "PATSY_DATABASE" environment variable should use "host.docker.internal" as the hostname, i.e.:

     ```bash